Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity

 and we then have $\mathbf{m}=0$ once again using the fact $\mathcal{F} \to 0$ at spatial infinity.
 However, if $D>4$ the homology group $H_{D-3}$ may be nontrivial.
 In particular for $D=5$ the spacetime may admit nontrivial 2-cycles.
 In this case $\iota_\xi \star \mathcal{F}$ need not be exact, and thus the volume integral above is not necessarily zero.
 In Einstein-Maxwell theory, one can rule out the existence of \emph{static} solitons for all $D$ \cite{Kunduri:2017htl}, and no stationary examples are known.
 Physically, these cycles may carry magnetic flux and this energy contributes to a nonzero spacetime mass.

 The Maxwell equations of supergravity (\eqref{SFEintro} below) have a nonlinear source term.
 One may still construct a closed magnetic $D-3$ form as above, but again nontrivial cycles present an obstruction to the above argument.
 Remarkably, there is now a large class of explicit examples of solitons in supergravity; they are also referred to as `smooth geometries' or `fuzzballs', see e.g. the review \cite{Bena:2007kg}.
 These solutions have nonzero charge and angular momenta.
-Almost all of the known families are supersymmetric and satisfy the BPS relation $\mathbf{m} = |\mathcal{Q}|$ in appropriate units.
+Almost all of the known families are supersymmetric (e.g. admit solutions of the Killing spinor equations) and satisfy the BPS relation $\mathbf{m} = |\mathcal{Q}|$ in appropriate units.